psas/psas.github.com/projects/index.markdown

  - [![Build Status](https://travis-ci.org/psas/psas_packet.svg)](https://travis-ci.org/psas/psas_packet) Data packet library

 # Launch Vehicle 3 (LV3)
 LV3 is our current-generation airframe.
 It serves as a test platform for the technologies that will be used on LV4.
-See [A test status site:](https://hbrunk.github.io/vault/)

 ## Hardware
 ### Carbon Fiber Airframe